Take a free assessment of your Executive Presence

 This workshop helps leaders and teams stay calm, clear, and credible when hit with hostile, high‑stakes, or left‑field questions in meetings, town halls, and board or client settings.
 Participants leave with simple mental models, ready‑to‑use response structures, and rehearsed language they can adapt under pressure.

-“Why should we keep supporting this?” (license to operate).
+"Why should we believe you?" (license to trust)

 Open and framing (15 min)